White Cliffs Countryside Partnership

 The Coalfield Parishes were once home to coal mines and other industry.
 The parishes of Ash, Aylesham, Chillenden, Eastry, Eythorne-with-Elvington, Goodnestone, Nonington, Northbourne, Shepherdswell-with-Coldred, Staple, Tilmanstone and Wingham comprise the Coalfield Parishes.
 The site of former Shakespeare Cliff Colliery is now part of Samphire Hoe.

 The Green Gang is a programme of activities for children and their families, which is organised during each school holiday.
-A magazine is produced for each school holiday and is aimed at children aged between 5 and 11.
+A digital programme is produced for each school holiday and sent to teachers in Dover and Folkestone & Hythe Districts.

-Dover and Shepway are rich in wildlife and are of world importance for vegetated shingle and chalk grassland.
+Dover and Folkestone & Hythe districts are rich in wildlife and are of world importance for vegetated shingle and chalk grassland.
 There are wetlands and broadleaved woodlands of national importance, as well as an internationally important area of sand dunes at Sandwich Bay.
 The ancient woodlands situated on the chalk around Alkham, Swingfield and Lydden (near Dover) have been designated Sites of Special Scientific Interest for wildlife such as lady orchid, green hellebore and the dormouse.

 The White Cliffs Countryside Partnership has a range of opportunities for volunteers.
 This could include